blendbyte/livewire-honeypot/README.md

 }
 ```

-Then register it in `config/livewire-honeypot.php`:
+Register it in `config/livewire-honeypot.php`:

 ```php
 'spam_responder' => \App\Http\Honeypot\SilentIgnoreResponder::class,
 ```

-Or bind it in a service provider for maximum flexibility (e.g., to inject dependencies):
+Or bind it in a service provider for maximum flexibility:

 ```php
 $this->app->bind(